ShowShark Server Features

 • BDMV directories presented as single playable items (not navigable as folders)

-• iCloud Photos browsing via __photos__ virtual path intercept
+• iCloud Photos browsing via virtual path

 • Supported file extensions: